How can i recognize real Alpaca Wool fabrics?

 What would Peru be without alpacas and alpaca wool?
 The alpaca is the emblem of Peru, the symbol of the mythical cultures, and one of the finest and noblest fabrics in the world.
 The fleece of the animals has different wool qualities, the quality of the fibers depends on their length and thickness.

-If you ever go on vacation in the former empire of the Incas and buy alpaca clothing on one of the numerous markets in Peru, you will learn here – how to distinguish real alpaca from fakes.
+If you ever go on vacation in the former empire of the Incas and buy alpaca clothing on one of the numerous markets around Cusco, you will learn here – how to distinguish real alpaca from fakes.